 Let’s face it; we’ve all been there.
-We’ve perused virtual shelves, hand-picked our favorites, and added them to our digital carts with the intention of making a purchase.
+We’ve perused virtual shelves, hand-picked our favorites, and added them to our digital shopping carts with the intention of making a purchase.

-But for one reason or another, that purchase never comes to fruition, and our carts are left abandoned.
+But for one reason or another, that purchase never comes to fruition, and our shopping carts are left abandoned.
 This familiar phenomenon has a term in the e-commerce realm – the Cart Abandonment Rate.

 According to a recent study, the average cart abandonment rate stands at a staggering 69.99%.
-That’s nearly 7 out of 10 potential sales lost to the whims of fate or the allure of another shopping excursion.
+That’s nearly 7 out of 10 potential online sales lost to the whims of fate or the allure of another shopping excursion.

 Imagine walking into a physical store, filling a shopping cart to the brim, and then rushing out without making a purchase.
-This analogy highlights the impact that abandoned carts have on e-commerce and its bottom line.
+This example highlights the impact that abandoned carts have on e-commerce and its bottom line.

-So, how can e-commerce brands reduce shopping cart abandonment rate?
+So, how can e-commerce brands reduce their shopping cart abandonment rate?
 This is exactly what we will be looking at in this article.
 Let’s get on with it…

 What is Cart Abandonment Rate